ondoprotocol/usdy-noble/x/aura/spec/01_state.md

 ## Minters

-The minters field is a mapping between string (a Noble encoded address) and `math.Int`, stored via a [`collections.Map`][map].
+The minters field is a mapping between string (a Noble encoded address) and `math.Int`.
 It is used to store all minters of USDY, and their current mint allowance.

 ```go
 var MinterPrefix = []byte("minter/")